-In Dead or Alive, most of the female fighters use Waif-Fu except for Tina Armstrong who is pro Wrestler, and Mila who is a MMA fighter that looks and fights just like real life cute bruiser Gina Carano.
+In Dead or Alive, Hitomi and Mila are easily the best examples of the trope, with the former being a hardhitting Karateka, whose kicks and punches send her opponents flying across the arena.
+While Mila is a MMA fighter that looks and fights just like real life cute bruiser Gina Carano.

 May from Guilty Gear, a cute little pirate girl who fights with an anchor as big as she is.